CKalitin/ckalitin.github.io/_posts/2026-02-17-solar-project-insights.md

 I picked out this example because once we set this interface, we were locked into the general size of the Masterboard.
 Changing the size of the Masterboard by a considerable amount would mean rerouting sections of the HVC, which could take a significant amount of time.

 For example, as the image above illustrates, if Michael wanted an extra centimeter or two of width or height, it would have conflicted with existing connector placement on the HVC.
-In the end we only added 2 mm of width to the Masterboard, so we were able to avoid any major issues.
+In the end, we only added 2 mm of width to the Masterboard, so we were able to avoid any major issues.
 Let this be a lesson in correctly defining your interfaces early.
 If you define them incorrectly you may experience great pain in the future.

 ## **You Must Be The Expert**